SixArm/gitconfig/README.md

 This has git aliases, branches, merges, syntax coloring, merges, credentials, and more.

-Examples:

-  * Nicknames such as `git s` doing `git status`
+Example shortcuts:

+    a = add
+    b = branch
+    c = commit
+    d = diff
+    f = fetch
+    g = grep
+    l = log
+    m = merge
+    o = checkout
+    p = pull
+    r = remote
+    s = status
+    w = whatchanged

+Example

-  * Workflows such as `git rbi` doing a rebase, interactively, on unpushed commits.
+  * Workflows such as `git rbi` to do a rebase interactively on unpushed commits.
-  * Helpers such as `git optimize` doing a prune and repack.
+  * Improvements such as `git optimize` to prune and repack, using the best settings.
+  * Visualizations such as `git graphviz` to show pretty logs and charts.

 For the complete list, see the files in the `gitconfig.d` directory.

 ## Install

+Install for novice users:

+  1. See the files in the `gitconfig.d` directory.

+  2. You can copy/paste anything that you like into your own `.gitconfig` file.

-Install for novices:
+Install for intermediate users:

   1. Get these files: